Snapshots of Food Industry News

 Amul Planning to Set up Milk processing Unit in Northeast

 GCMMF already has 60 operational plants in the country.
-The Cooperative is expecting revenue of more than Rs.23, 000 crore this fiscal which has been possible because of rise in volumes.
-Though the company exports value added products to around 50 countries they get revenue of only about Rs.250 crore as they prefer to concentrate on the domestic market.
-GCMMF is also considering increasing the prices of their products as production cost have increased because of the cost of procurement, increase in prices of cattle feed and labour costs.
+The Cooperative is expecting revenue of more than Rs.23, 000 crores this fiscal which has been possible because of the rise in volumes.
+Though the company exports value-added products to around 50 countries they get revenue of only about Rs.250 crore as they prefer to concentrate on the domestic market.
+GCMMF is also considering increasing the prices of their products as production cost has increased because of the cost of procurement, increase in prices of cattle feed and labor costs.
 The price increase could come later in the year.

 Fast Food Chain Panda Express to Enter India

-Big Fish Ventures Changing Delhi’s Dine-out Culture, new openings in pipeline
+Big Fish Ventures Changing Delhi’s Dine-out Culture, new openings in the pipeline

 Big Fish Ventures’ founder, restaurateur Umang Tewari, has changed the concept of a restaurant from the traditional to a place that is alive and happening and concentrates on experimenting with new food concepts.
 Big Fish Ventures runs premium dining lounges Biggest Vault Café, Garam Dharam, Public Connection, Junkyard and Three Pegs Down.
 Big Fish is expecting sales of over Rs.50 crore in FY 15-16 and over Rs.150 crore in FY 16-17.
 They have new launches in the pipeline and are planning on opening 10 restaurants in 2016 with new outlets like OMG – Oh My God.
 Older restaurants like Junkyard and Biggest Vault will have branches in new locations including Mumbai.

 Big Fish has tapped into technology in a big way and they have an App through which they are in touch with 60,000 customers and will increase the number to one lakh in 2016.
-The App is used for table reservation, loyalty offers, discounts and useful information on the outlets that customers like.
-They will also be launching a digital wallet in the near future which will provide value added services to customers.
+The App is used for a table reservation, loyalty offers, discounts and useful information on the outlets that customers like.
+They will also be launching a digital wallet in the near future which will provide value-added services to customers.
 The success of the company comes from making each food item different from the other.
 Their menu concepts match with the names of the restaurant and present food differently.
-Their ambience is unique but they make sure that the services are pocket friendly.
+Their ambiance is unique but they make sure that the services are pocket-friendly.